-This one-term language course is designed to improve the student’s ability to understand, speak, read, and write Spanish.
+This course is designed to improve the student’s ability to understand, speak, read, and write Spanish.
 It includes a comprehensive review of grammar, regularly scheduled vocabulary study, conversational practice, short compositions, and laboratory exercises.
-Prerequisite: two or three years of secondary-school Spanish, or SPAN 121, 122
+Prerequisite: two or three years of secondary-school Spanish, or SPAN 121, 122.

-This one-term course is designed to improve the student’s ability to understand, speak, read, and write Spanish and emphasizes development of reading comprehension.
+This course is designed to improve the student’s ability to understand, speak, read, and write Spanish and emphasizes development of reading comprehension.
 It includes a review of the more difficult points of intermediate grammar and focuses on the acquisition of skills necessary for the study of literature.
 Vocabulary study, conversational practice, and short compositions based on readings are included.
-Recommended for students who have a good background in grammar but need further training in reading before undertaking courses at the 350 level.
-Prerequisite: three to four years of secondary-school Spanish, or SPAN 201
+It is recommended for students who have a good background in grammar but need further training in reading before undertaking courses at the 350 level.
+Prerequisite: three to four years of secondary school Spanish, SPAN 201,